Sameer Rao

 Sameer Rao (born 12 May 1982) is an Indian flautist who plays the Bansuri, the Indian bamboo flute.
-He is one of the prominent disciple of Pandit Hariprasad Chaurasia.
+He is one of the prominent disciples of Pandit Hariprasad Chaurasia.

 Early life

 Sameer Rao started his musical journey into Hindustani classical music and playing the Bansuri under the training of Pandit Veerabhadriah Hiremath at Mysore.
 He was chosen as a disciple by the world renowned flute wizard, Living legend, Padma Vibhushan, Pandit Hari Prasad Chaurasia.
 Under the guidance of the Panditji, he discovered the various aspects of Indian classical music and the nuances of playing the Bansuri.
 Sameer was a resident student of Vrindaban Gurukul, Mumbai that keeps alive to this day the ancient Guru-Shishya Parampara of the traditional Gurukul, trained under Pandit Hariprasad Chaurasia from the year 2004 to 2010.

 Career

-Sameer looked after the newly constructed Gurukul by his Guruji in Bhubaneswar, Orissa from 2010 to 2012.
-Here Sameer mentored the aspiring students of music and also took care of all the operational activities of Gurukul.
-Sameer is an "A" graded artist by AIR (All India Radio).
-He has been able to woo hearts through his music both in India and abroad.
-His versatility is evident at both individual concerts and Jugalbandis.
-Sameer also accompanies his Guruji, Pandit Hari Prasad Chaurasia, on his concerts.
-His Solo and World Music albums have been internationally released and has won the hearts of music lovers.
-At present Sameer lives in Mysore.
+From 2010 to 2012, Sameer worked at the newly constructed Gurukul by his Guruji in Bhubaneswar, Orissa.
+There, Sameer mentored the music students and also managed the operational activities of Gurukul.

+Sameer was on AIR (All India Radio).
+He played at both individual concerts and Jugalbandis.
+Sameer has also accompanied his Guruji, Pandit Hari Prasad Chaurasia, on many of his concerts.
+He has released albums internationally.